-NURS 2040 Pharmacology for Self-Care (1)
+NURS 2040 Introduction to Pharmacology (1)

-Prerequisite: admission to the B.S.N.
-Program or consent of program director

-Provides the basis for study of pharmacology principles.
+Prerequisite: Admission to the B.S.N.
+Program or consent of program director Provides the basis for study of pharmacology principles.
 Includes safe dosage calculation and intravenous medication delivery, including fluid and electrolyte imbalances.
 Prepares the beginning nursing student for future pharmacology courses in the nursing program.